 James Denman Middle School

 San Francisco, CA

-Belinda Shillingburg is an 8th grade English teacher and a School Site Instructional Leader in San Francisco, California.
-She comes to the Bay Area having taught in Online, Hybrid and Brick-and-Mortar school environments from Elementary to University.
-She is currently pursuing PBS Media Literacy Educator Certification and is passionate about helping students ground themselves in the District's Graduate Profile as digitally literate and critical readers, writers and thinkers.
+Belinda Shillingburg is an 8th grade English and ELD teacher and a School Site Instructional Leader in San Francisco, California.
+She comes to the Bay Area having taught in online, hybrid and brick-and-mortar school environments from elementary to university.
+She is a PBS/KQED Microcredential Assessor and is passionate about helping teachers increase their Media Literacy Skills.
+She works with her school site and KQED Learn staff to help educators ground their students in the District's Graduate Profile and Deeper Learning Skills to build digitally literate and critical readers, writers and thinkers.
 She enjoys keeping up with EdTech innovations and best practices in teaching and learning via Twitter @britlitlover91.

 Academy of Arts, Careers and Technology

 Sara is a science teacher at Academy of Arts, Careers and Technology in Reno, NV.
-She has held a variety of roles during her 21 years in education, including instructional coach, technology specialist, online learning specialist, teacher-librarian and science educator.
-She is excited to integrate media literacy into her science classroom and working directly with students again.
-Sara continues to support teachers across Nevada as an online learning facilitator and Nevada Department of Education Digital Engineer.
+She has held a variety of roles during her 22 years in education, including instructional coach, technology specialist, online learning specialist, teacher-librarian and science educator.
+Sara believes integration of media literacy into core subjects is essential for digital age students.
+Teaching both biology and environmental science allows students opportunities to learn more about a number of issues that they care deeply about, and take their learning and interests even further through developing and creating media projects to share with others.
+Sara has developed and facilitated professional learning courses and workshops for Nevada educators in the areas of digital literacy, 21st Century Learning, and STEM for over a decade.
 She is a PBS Certified Media Literacy Educator and a National Board Certified Teacher.
 She is always interested in connecting with others and growing her professional learning network.
 You can find her on twitter @edtechmuse.

 Santa Rosa, CA